SabrinaD13/Password-Generator/README.md

 *I then made sure when the option was okay or cancel that the option the user selected was the action that followed in generating the password.
 *I validated the input so the password would generate accordingly to the prompts selected.

-To open the page, simply click on the following link: "https://strugglerxiv.github.io/Password-Generator/"
+To open the page, click on the following link:

 This a screenshot showcasing the live deployed webpage on github: